Celine Dion ‘Keeping Everything Open’ When It Comes To Finding Love Again

 For the first time in over a decade, Celine Dion will tour North America.
 Tickets go on sale Friday, April 12.
 Team Celine presale starts Monday, April 8.
 For more info including all tour dates go to celinedion.com – Team Céline .
 Pour la première fois depuis plus de dix ans, Céline Dion sera en tournée nord-américaine.
 Les billets seront mis en vente le vendredi 12 avril et la prévente Team Céline débutera le lundi 8 avril.
 Pour plus d’informations, incluant toutes les dates de tournées, allez au celinedion.com – Team Céline

 For her setlist, some songs are performed in English and others in French.
-Dion treats fans to new tracks from her latest record as well as her greatest hits from throughout the years including “All By Myself,” “My Heart Will Go On,” and “The Power of Love” to name a few.
+Celine will treat fans to new tracks from her latest record as well as some of her greatest hits, including “All By Myself,” “My Heart Will Go On,” and “The Power of Love,” to name a few.